Government Kicks Off Click It or Ticket Campaign

 For occupants who refuse to wear seatbelts, police officers will be out in full force day and night cracking down on law breakers and writing tickets.
 The message is clear: Click It or Ticket.

 Have you been injured in a crash caused by a negligent driver?
 If so, contact the experienced Knoxville auto accident attorneys at Greg Coleman Law and find out if you are eligible to pursue compensation and justice through a lawsuit.
+Our injury lawyers charge no upfront fees if we take on your case.

 For a free case evaluation, call (865) 247-0080.